RenderKit/ospray/README.md

 Each streamline is specified by a set of (aligned) control points in `vertex`.
-If `smooth` is disabled and a constant `radius` is used for all streamlines then all vertices belonging to to the same logical streamline are connected via [cylinders](#cylinders), with additional [spheres](#spheres) at each vertex to create a continuous, closed surface.
+If `smooth` is disabled and a constant `radius` is used for all streamlines then all vertices belonging to the same logical streamline are connected via [cylinders](#cylinders), with additional [spheres](#spheres) at each vertex to create a continuous, closed surface.
 Otherwise, streamlines are represented as Bézier curves, smoothly interpolating the vertices.
 This mode supports per-vertex varying radii (either given in `vertex.radius`, or in the 4th component of a *vec4f* `vertex`), but is slower and consumes more memory.
-Also, the radius needs to be smaller than the curvature radius of the Bézier curve at each location on the curve.
+Additionally, the radius needs to be smaller than the curvature radius of the Bézier curve at each location on the curve.

 A streamlines geometry can contain multiple disjoint streamlines, each streamline is specified as a list of segments (or links) referenced via